Shortcuts to adiabaticity for open quantum systems and a mixed-state inverse engineering scheme: Abstract

 \section{Abstract}

-Pure-state inverse engineering among the schemes of shortcuts to adiabaticity is a widespread utility in applications to quantum computation and quantum simulation.
-While in principle it can realise the fast control of quantum systems with high fidelity, in practice this fast control is severely hindered by infinite energy gaps and impractical control fields.
-To circumvent this problem, we propose a scheme of shortcuts to adiabaticity of mixed state based on the dynamical invariant of open quantum system.
-Our scheme can drives a steady state to a target steady state of the open system by a controlled Liouvillian that possesses the same form as the reference (original) one.
-We apply this scheme to stimulated Raman adiabatic passage (STIRAP) and find that an almost perfect population transfer can be obtained.
-The experimental observation with currently available parameters for the nitrogen-vacancy (NV) center in diamond is suggested and discussed.
+We propose a fast mixed-state control scheme to transfer the quantum state along designable trajectories in Hilbert space, which is robust to multiple decoherence noises.
+Starting with the dynamical invariants of open quantum systems, we present the shortcuts to adiabaticity (STAs) of open quantum systems at first, then apply the STAs to speed up the adiabatic steady process.
+Our scheme drives open systems from a initial steady state to a target steady state by a controlled Liouvillian that possesses the same form as the reference (original) one which is accessible in present-day experiments.
+The experimental observation with current available parameters for the nitrogen-vacancy (NV) center in diamond is suggested and discussed.